tayganr/purviewdemo/README.md

 * The template should take approximately 10 minutes to complete.
 * Once complete, all Azure resources will have been provisioned, RBAC assignments applied, and data plane operations executed, see below for more details.

-Note: An additional 10 minutes may be required for:
+Note: An additional 10 minutes post-deployment may be required for:
 * Azure Data Factory pipeline to finish running and push lineage to Azure Purview.
 * Azure Purview to finish scanning registered sources and populate the catalog.
 * The status of these jobs can be monitored within the respective service.

 <div align="right"><a href="#azure-purview-demo-environment">↥ back to top</a></div>

-## Resources
+## Deployed Resources

 * Azure Purview Account
 * Azure Key Vault